afredknot/regex-eh-/Develop/gist-regex.md

 ### Bracket Expressions

+With the bracket expression we can indicate a set of characters to match and any of the individual characters betwixt these brackets will match i.e. [\da-z\.-]+)\.([a-z\.].
+Often we will see either parts of the alphabet or numerals.
+In this case we have the alphabet .([a-z\.].

 ### Greedy and Lazy Match

 Greedy matches are accomplished by default with the * or + symbols, since they are able to match the preceeding elements 0 or more times.